 During the hospital stay my baby was subjected to a profusion of invasive tests, and it was determined my breast milk lacked sufficient fat, calories and nutrients to nourish her.
 I was in absolute shock and disbelief!

-Elena’s doctors ordered her to begin feedings with a 24 calorie formula for the first creecy2months and then she was fed a 22 calorie formula to help her gain enough catch-up weight.
+Elena’s doctors ordered her to begin feedings with a 24 calorie formula for the first months and then she was fed a 22 calorie formula to help her gain enough catch-up weight.
 We were able to remove her feeding tube after a month when she began to gain weight and thrive and eventually she was transitioned to a regular 20 calorie formula.

 With my first 3 babies, I fed them a combination of breast milk and formula.
 My twins always received more formula than breast milk because I couldn’t keep up with their demands.
 My 3rd baby was called “slow to gain” at four months so I increased the amount of formula he got and by 6 months he was solely on formula.
 In hindsight, my milk was probably insufficient then too but my other babies always took a bottle so it was easy to supplement them with a bottle.